chizzletaz/BakeAndBinge/Testing.md

 The user is redirected to the respective social media page, when they click on a social media icon.

 Testing:
-1. Go to the footer of any page (except register or login).
+1. Go to the footer of any page.
 2. Click on a social media icon.
 3. Confirm you are redirected to that social media page.
 4. Confirm that the page is opened in a new window.